Welcome to the University of Reading

 The Human Resources Department would like to welcome you to the University of Reading.
 We understand for some it can be a daunting experience joining a new employer and for others it can be an exciting one.
 But have no fear, we're here to help you with a smooth transition to the University and to assist you with understanding your new environment.

-You will have by now received your offer letter in the post, with three very important forms we need you to complete.
-These forms...
+You will have by now received your onboarding documents on our recruitment system, with three very important forms that we need you to complete.

 If you have any questions or need help in completing these forms, please contact us, using the online form below or telephone +44 (0) 118 378 8751.

 Things to do before you start at the University

 In addition to the acceptance, payroll forms and health questionnaire above you should complete the following documentation.